mariemloukill/Graph_creation/README.md

 Each of the strategies has its respective `cmake` project, making it simpler to test them individually

-`Parallel` : the parallel creation strategy `Sequential` : The sequential creation Strategy `Strategy3` : a third *experimental* creation strategy
+- `Parallel` : the parallel creation strategy
+- `Sequential` : The sequential creation Strategy
+- `Strategy3` : The sequential split creation strategy

 Each of these projects will run the underlying strategy on the provided input.
 And then will produce some metrics ( based on the system status)